 In March 2015 a procession of women from Glasgow and beyond gathered at Glasgow Women’s Library to march through the streets of Bridgeton to celebrate the achievements of women past and present.

 This dramatic intervention took its inspiration from A Pageant of Great Women by Cicely Hamilton, written 100 years ago.
-Over a hundred women from all walks of life across Scotland took part, and the event was documented – the film of the event, March, will be premiering at GWL in September.
+Over a hundred women from all walks of life across Scotland took part, and the event was documented – the film of the event, March, premiered at GWL in September 2015, and is now available on DVD.

 A Glasgow Women’s Library and Royal Conservatoire of Scotland Film